mpdeimos/onepassword-java/README.md

 # 1Password CLI Java Wrapper [![CI](https://github.com/mpdeimos/onepassword-java/workflows/CI/badge.svg)](https://github.com/mpdeimos/onepassword-java/actions)

+---

+This branch is compatible with version 2 of the CLI only and currently work in progress.
+The stable version, compatble with CLI version 1 is on [branch v1](https://github.com/mpdeimos/onepassword-java/tree/v1).

+---

 ## Features

 The primary use case for the wrapper is provisioning of users, groups and vaults.